Open-Source LiDAR Time Synchronization System by Mimicking GNSS-clock: Synchronization Performance Evaluation

-In this section, we compare precision of three methods of time sync: (i) pure sync by ROS software, (ii) our improvement based on internal LiDAR timestamping scheme, (iii) external HW timestamping of LiDAR by MCU-platform.
+In this section, we compare the precision of the three methods of time sync: (i) pure synchronization by ROS software, (ii) our improvement based on internal LiDAR timestamping scheme, (iii) external HW timestamping of LiDAR by MCU-platform.
+We also provide a theoretical estimation of synchronization accuracy of our system.

 We found that the default LiDAR ROS package~\cite{velodyne} suffers from fluctuations in the timestamping procedure.
 This happens because the timestamping scheme by default assigns the time of UDP-packets arrival to a computer.
 These arrivals are loosely related to true time instances of data sampling.
 We measured the stability of the packet-to-packet period (difference between neighboring timestamps) of LiDAR data for about ten minutes, gathering more than half a million UDP-packets and their timestamps generated by ROS.
-The histogram of the distribution of periods calculated by these timestamps is depicted in Fig.~\ref{fig_no_gps}.
+The histogram of the distribution of periods calculated by these timestamps is depicted in Fig.~\ref{fig_no_GNSS}.
 We used standard deviation (STD) as a measure of obtained periods' precision.
 In addition, we measured the difference between the maximum and the minimum obtained period.
 These results are shown in Table~\ref{tab_results}.

 STD of several decades of microseconds may negatively influence on precision and performance of LiDAR-based navigation and mapping algorithms.
 For instance, any point in a distance of ten meters from LiDAR will inherit uncertainty of five centimeters in the tangential direction of LiDAR rays (for default LiDAR spinning velocity of ten rounds per second).
 Outliers (the third row of the table) also harm data processing adding errors.